pfinorbi/kubernetes-resume-challenge/README.md

           claimName: ecom-db-pvc
 ```

-After checking the results we can remove all the resources by deleting the namespace:
+In case we don't need the application resources we can clean them up in one step by deleting the namespace with the following command:

 ```
 kubectl delete namespace $NS